rspace-os/rspace-client-python/README.md

 # rspace-client-python

-This project contains a client which helps calling RSpace APIs.
+This project contains a client which helps calling RSpace ELN and Inventory APIs.
 There are some example Python scripts.

-To begin with you'll need an account on an RSpace server and an API key which you can get from your profile page.
+To begin with, you'll need an account on an RSpace server and an API key which you can get from your profile page.
 You can sign up for a free RSpace account at https://community.researchspace.com

 In these examples we'll be using the rspace_client package (code is in rspace_client folder) which provides an abstraction over lower-level libraries.
-It's compatible with Python 3.4 onwards, based on analysis by [vermin](https://pypi.org/project/vermin/vermin)
+It's compatible with Python 3.7 onwards, based on analysis by [vermin](https://pypi.org/project/vermin/vermin)

 All the code listed here is in the project.

-For full details of our API spec please see https://your.rspace.com/public/apiDocs
+For full details of our API spec please see https://<your.rspace.url>/public/apiDocs

 See [DEVELOPING.md](DEVELOPING.md) for details of running tests.